Hdoc1509/hrc/packages/button/README.md

 ---

-`.button--error`

-The error styles for the button

----

-`.button--warning`

-The warning styles for the button

----

-`.button--info`

-The info styles for the button

----

-`.button--success`
+`.button--danger`

-The success styles for the button
+The danger styles for the button

 ---